sidekiq/sidekiq/README.md

 Simple, efficient message processing for Ruby.

 Sidekiq uses threads to handle many messages at the same time in the same process.
-It integrates tightly with Rails 3 to make background message processing dead simple.
+It does not require Rails but will integrate tightly with Rails 3 to make background message processing dead simple.

 Sidekiq is compatible with Resque.
 It uses the exact same message format as Resque so it can integrate into an existing Resque processing farm.